akhellad/Cub3D/README.md

 ## Controls

 - `W`, `A`, `S`, `D` to move the player forward, left, backward, and right.
-- Left and right arrow keys to rotate the view.
+- Left and right arrow keys to rotate the view (or mouse in bonus).
 - `ESC` to exit the game.

 ## Screenshots